Sung-In-Kim/sung-in-kim.github.io/content/sections/office-hours.md

-Summer 2025: Office hour appointments during the summer are only available via email.
+Summer: Office hour appointments during the summer are only available via email.

 During the academic year:
 To sign up for office hours with me, use this link: